dotdc/dotdc.github.io/content/about.md

 sidebar = false
 +++

-My name is David Calvert, I'm a Site Reliability Engineer working remotely from the south of France.\
+My name is David Calvert, I'm a Site Reliability & Platform Engineer working remotely from the south of France.\
-I'm currently focused on Observability, Reliability and Security aspects of Kubernetes clusters.
+With over 12 years of experience across large-scale and business-critical systems, I’ve built reliable and observable platforms using cloud, on-prem and hybrid architectures.
+I now focus on creating internal tools and developer platforms that improve reliability, scalability and engineering productivity as a Staff Site Reliability & Platform Engineer.

 ❤️ Open Source \
-✍️ Blogger \
+✍️ Writer \
 💻 Running Arch Linux \
 🎯 Always learning something new \
 💾 Enjoy old adventure games \
 👶 Dad \
 🧗‍♂️ Rock climber \
-🍺 IPA & Wine \
 🤓 Fun fact: started typing before 2yo!